 The challenges of a GIRLS LIKE US screenplay have drawn me into a full-scale investigation.
 Mostly, I’ve thought about structure.
 How to structure a decades-long story about three women whose lives intersect at only a few places, other than taking a tiny slice of time(s) where their lives do intersect?
 There are myriad options.

 Most simply, there’s Carly Simon, Carole King and Joni Mitchell on YouTube, sometimes with others, like Mama Cass and James Taylor.
 (A salute here to YouTube, how glad I am that it's in the world, with all its richness.)
 A mashup from the YouTube clips, one or two of them heartbreaking because of sound or image, could just about tell the GIRLS LIKE US story.
 Take this clip, for instance, of Carole King singing I Feel the Earth Move Under My Feet in 1971.
-Behind the singer's rogue curl, I can see the woman who WROTE that song.
+I can see the woman who WROTE that song here.
 In later clips, perhaps not surprisingly, the relationship of Carole King as singer with Carole King the song-writer just isn't the same.
 The singer/performer seems to have taken over.

 But a mashup wouldn’t work as a fiction for cinema.